• Skip to primary navigation

 Paper Management in a Command Station

 Paper management is vital in the kitchen.
-It’s usually where we drop the mail, and where our kids' papers for school stay until we need them.
+It’s usually where we drop the mail and where our kids' papers for school stay until we need them.
 Below are three DIY organizing projects that I created over the years to manage all my documents.

-The first one is a magnet board that uses clips and label tags.
+The first one is a magnet board that uses clips and label (Affiliate Link) tags.
 The second one is a way to file your family’s papers.
 It’s divided by months and can be stored in a drawer or cabinet.
 The third one organizes papers by the days of the week that you may need them.
 This helped with permission slips and making sure the kids have what they need when they need it.

 DIY Magnetic Chalkboard Weekly Sorter